SalehAlbuga/azure-functions-swift/README.md

 ## Deploying to Azure

 Curently Swift Functions Tools do not provide a command to deploy to Azure.
 To deploy the Function App to Azure, you'll need to build the provided docker image, push to a registry and set it in the Container Settings of the Function App.

-To build the image:
+Build the image
 ```bash
 docker build -t <imageTag> .
 ```
 If you're using DockerHub then the tag would be `username/imageName:version`.
 If you're using ACR ([Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/)) or any other private registry the tag would be `registryURL/imageName:version`

-Then push it the built image
+Then push it
 ```bash
 docker push <imageTag>
 ```